 First thing: Standing on Warkworth Beach watching the tide come in around a sandbank and the sun rise from behind the horizon clouds.
 It is magical.
 There are Eider ducks.
-I’m channeling Lord William Percy thinking of the Eiders in Siberia as he battled the mud in Gallipoli.
+I’m channeling Lord William Percy thinking of the Eiders in Siberia as he battled the mud in Gallipoli and France.

 Old plumbing.
 New plumbing.
 Holes through the 2 feet thick walls.
 “Me drill’s knackered!”
 Meanwhile memories of Sunday’s triumphant concert filter through the dust, with cheering feedback arriving at regular intervals.
 Here’s our final minute.

 Thrills of the day: more choir tonight; rain; new bathroom floor.
-In amongst that, Neil found an old lintel and door frame in the kitchen wall, we had lots of exceedingly positive feedback from The Bridge Singers’ recital yesterday, old kitchen sink’s gone.
-It lay outside in the glorious rain for most of the afternoon, but no-one took it, so it’s in the skip now!
+In amongst that, Neil found an old lintel and door frame in the kitchen wall, we had lots of exceedingly positive feedback from The Bridge Singers’ recital yesterday.
+The old kitchen sink’s gone: it lay outside in the glorious rain for most of the afternoon, but no-one took it, so it’s in the skip now!

 Also, I roamed about in the rain and smiled at the memories of it from weeks ago.
 The smell and feel of it were exhilarating.

 Today I have had the absolute thrill and joy of directing The Bridge Singers in a 45 minute recital at Brinkburn Priory in Northumberland as part of that glorious place’s summer music series.
 I could have chosen any 1 minute 10 seconds of the concert to share here because it was all stunningly wonderful, but I’ve gone for this because it received particular gushing feedback from several audience members.
 It’s the middle of Rachmaninov’s Bogoroditse Devo with a photo taken by David which features the rather spectacular organ pipes.